blankoworld/makefly/doc/DEV.README.md

 For other info, I suggest you to read comments in the *Makefile* file.
 If you have any question, ask me (`olivier+makeflydoc[AT]dossmann[DOT]net`).

+### How to debug Makefile file?

+The Makefile file have an option that permit it to be more verbose.
+This option is at file beginning and look likes this:

+    Q='@'

+You can display commands that Makefile launches by changing this option:

+    Q=

+In this way you will see **all** launched commands.

+Note : to only display some commands, you can delete the `$Q` in front of command lines.
+Pay attention to add it after debugging!

 ## The makefly.rc file

 This file is needed by user to configure Makefly.
 User have to create it for Makefly to work.